Foreign investors are allowed to open companies in Italy

 is also the same for both local and foreign enterprisers, where a corporate bank account is required.
 Our Italian company formation agents

-can assist foreign investors with the whole company incorporation process
+can assist foreign investors with the whole company incorporation process in 2022

 .
 The same team can help local and foreign entrepreneurs open a bank account in Italy